Setting Up Credentials

 You can change which tool validates your credential:

-- Select a new tool from the picker
+- Select a new tool from the list

 - Run validation with the new tool